bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

              \frac{\partial C_X(t_1, t_2)}{\partial t_1} \big) \\
     &= \frac{\partial C_X(t_1, t_2)}{\partial t_1 \partial t_2} \tag{2.33}

-Thus, we have shown that the time correlation of the derivative of a stochastic process is the mixed second-order partial derivative.
+Thus we have shown that the time correlation of the derivative of a stochastic process is the mixed second-order partial derivative.
 Now all we have to do is evaluate it for the Wiener process.